Zoha-Arif/SymbolFormAreaProject/README.md

 # 🧠 Symbol Form Area Project

-This project investigates how **white matter microstructure** supports **individual differences in reading and math development** in children.
+This project investigates how white matter microstructure supports individual differences in reading and math development in children.

-Specifically, we analyzed the relationship between **tissue properties** of structurally connected brain regions — including **Fractional Anisotropy (FA)**, **Mean Diffusivity (MD)**, **Orientation Dispersion Index (ODI)**, and **Neurite Density Index (NDI)** — and cognitive performance in **reading and math**.
+Specifically, we analyzed the relationship between tissue properties of structurally connected brain regions using cognitive performance in reading and math and the following diffusion metrics Fractional Anisotropy (FA), Mean Diffusivity (MD), Orientation Dispersion Index (ODI), and Neurite Density Index (NDI).

-Behavioral scores were collected at two timepoints (T1 and T2), and we examined change scores (T2 - T1) to assess **learning-related gains**.
+Behavioral scores were collected at two timepoints (T1 and T2), and we examined change scores (T2 - T1) to assess learning-related gains.

 ---

-### 🔍 Key Methods
+### 🔍 Methods

-- Statistical analysis of tract-specific microstructure and behavioral scores
+- Statistical analysis of tract-level dMRI metrics and behavioral performance
-- **Clustering analysis** to identify subgroups of learners based on connectivity patterns
+- K-means clustering to identify subgroups of learners based on structural connectivity features
-- Data visualization and figure generation for use in manuscripts and presentations
+- Data visualization and figure creation for manuscript preparation
-- Behavioral variables: reading and math task performance (baseline and change scores)
+- Longitudinal behavioral modeling of reading and math performance changes
-- Neuroimaging data: dMRI-derived metrics and tractography-based structural connections
+- Integration of neuroimaging (tractography-based connectivity) and behavioral data

 ---

-### 📈 Outcome
+### 📈 Objective

-The analysis provides insight into **how structural brain pathways contribute to symbol-based learning**, and how these neural features relate to individual variability in educational outcomes.
+To understand how structural brain networks contribute to symbol-based learning and how differences in tissue properties relate to cognitive variability in academic domains like reading and math.

 ---

-### 🛠️ Tools Used
+### 🛠️ Tools & Technologies

-- Python (NumPy, pandas, matplotlib, seaborn, scikit-learn)
+- **Python**: NumPy, pandas, matplotlib, scikit-learn
+- **Statistical modeling**: regression, change scores, clustering
+- **Neuroimaging tools**: MRtrix, FreeSurfer, FSL
-- FSL/FreeSurfer for tract-based analysis
+- **Clustering**: custom K-means implementation for participant subgrouping
-- Custom clustering pipeline for subgroup discovery